niharika-278/intelli-retail/README.md

 Role-based retail management platform with JWT auth, inventory, checkout, CSV ingestion, and analytics.

+> **Note:** This project is not currently mobile-responsive.
+Please use a desktop or laptop device for the intended user experience.
 ## Tech stack

 - **Frontend:** React (Vite), Tailwind CSS, Recharts, React Router, Axios